Available Methods

 shares_ancestors_with

-Determines whether the member calling the method and the member provided as an argument have a common ancestor member (either themselves or their direct and indirect parents) that meets the specified conditions.
-Returns TRUE if such an ancestor member exists, otherwise returns FALSE.
+Determines whether the calling member and the member given as an argument share a common ancestor member (including itself and its direct and indirect parents) that meets the specified conditions.
+Returns TRUE if such an ancestor exists, otherwise returns FALSE.

-Specify TRUE to limit the search to active [1] ancestors.
-Specify FALSE to not limit the search.
+Specify TRUE to limit the search to active ancestors [1].
+Specify FALSE otherwise.

 DEPT!@cur.shares_ancestors_with(DEPT!@pov, TRUE, "DEPT_TYPE", "DIV") (1)

-1 Returns TRUE only if the current member and the point of view member of the Department/DEPT dimension belong to the same division, provided that the Department Type/DEPT_TYPE property value is Division/DIV.
+1 Returns TRUE only if the current member and POV member in the Department/DEPT dimension share a common department under the assumption that a department with the Department Type/DEPT_TYPE property value of Division/DIV is indeed a division.

-1. A value of the Is Active property.
+1. Active refers to the value of the Is Active property.

-Some methods concerning dimension members use Member Category Property Labels and Member Category Property Values as arguments to filter the target members.
+Some methods related to dimension members perform filtering on the target members using the Member Classification Property Label and Member Classification Property Value provided as arguments.
 The filtering conditions are as follows:

-2. If the Member Category Property Label is specified as #LABEL, filtering is performed by examining the member label.
+2. If #LABEL is specified as the Member Classification Property Label, the filtering is performed based on the member label.

-3. Otherwise, filtering is performed by examining the value of the property specified by the Member Category Property Label.
+3. Otherwise, filtering is performed based on the property value specified by the Member Classification Property Label.

-4. During the inspection, if the member’s label (in case of 2) or the property value (in case of 3) matches the value pattern specified in the Member Category Property Value, the check is passed.
-Wildcard characters ? and * can be used in the Member Category Property Value. ? matches any single character, and * matches any string.
+4. In the examination, if the label of the member in case 2, or the property value in case 3, matches the value pattern specified by the Member Classification Property Value, the examination is deemed successful.
+Wildcard characters ? and * can be used in the Member Classification Property Value. ? matches any single character, and * matches any string.

 Some methods related to members determine the relationships between members.
-These methods typically require multiple members as arguments and targets, and these members generally need to belong to the same dimension.
+These methods are provided with multiple members as the method’s target and arguments.
+As a general rule, these multiple members must belong to the same dimension.

-However, as an exception, if the dimensions to which these multiple members belong are the same, it is possible to determine relationships between members of different dimensions using these methods.
-"Being the same" in terms of two dimensions means that one borrows from the other or both share a common borrowed dimension, as described in Borrowing Dimensions.
+However, as an exception to the above, if the contents of the dimensions to which these multiple members belong are the same, these methods can determine the relationships between members of different dimensions.
+If the "contents are the same" for two dimensions, it means that either one borrows from the other borrowing, or both borrow from the same dimension.

-The return values of these methods may also be member objects.
-In such cases, the dimension of the returned member object will be the dimension of the member object that was the target of the method.
+Some of these methods return member objects.
+In such cases, the dimension to which the returned member object belongs is the same as the dimension of the member object that was the target of the method.

 Properties